nadavyayon/organ_axis_tutorial/docs/source/index.rst

 Welcome to OrganAxis documentation!
 ===================================

-**OrganAxis** is a mathematical approach for the construction of a Common Coordinate Framework (CCF) from a set of spatial landmarks.
+**OrganAxis** is a computational approach for the construction of a Common Coordinate Framework (CCF) from a set of spatial landmarks.

 **Key features:**